Which grocery stores will be open on Christmas Eve and Christmas Day 2023?

 Most national grocery chains will be open on Christmas Eve (and many with limited hours), but only a handful will be open the following day.

-Here’s a look at which grocery stores, convenience stories and pharmacies are staying open on Christmas Eve or Christmas Day.
+Here’s a look at which grocery stores, convenience stores, and pharmacies are staying open on Christmas Eve or Christmas Day.

 Stores open on Christmas Eve, closed Christmas Day